-Miami Shores is a decidedly white-collar village, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
+Miami Shores is a decidedly white-collar village, with fully 91.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Miami Shores is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Miami Shores who work in management occupations (15.88%), office and administrative support (10.36%), and sales jobs (9.83%).
+There are especially a lot of people living in Miami Shores who work in management occupations (21.65%), sales jobs (12.15%), and office and administrative support (9.96%).

-In addition, Miami Shores is a college town.
-There are a lot of students in Miami Shores attending college, and as a result Miami Shores provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Miami Shores is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Miami Shores enrolled in college, Miami Shores has a number of services, amenities and opportunities geared towards the needs and activities of students.

-One of the nice things about Miami Shores is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Miami Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.